I get a lot of email from authors asking for my help.

 6. Ask a specific question

 When you send an email to someone who is an established authority or success story in their field, ask just one or two specific questions that can be answered quickly and concisely.
+Here’s a great article on how to ask useful questions.

 7. Take their advice, then report back